wallerli/CSci3601-Itr-4/README.md

 #### To fix the redirection when top-level/home/ is requested

 Currently the history chart cannot update currectly when "top-level/home/" is requested.
-The initialization function of the home component should be fixed to resolve this problem.
+The initialization function of the home component needs to be modified to resolve this problem.

 #### To be able to use cookies to remember if a machine has been subscribed to or not

-Currently the issue is that if you subscribe to a machine, the icon changes and will not allow you to subscribe again, but if you refresh the page it will allow you to just subscribe again if you wanted to.
+Currently the issue is that if you subscribe to a machine, the icon changes and will not allow you to subscribe again, but if you refresh the page it will allow you to just subscribe again which can causes duplicate subscriptions.

 #### To check the compatibility of the app on different phlatforms and devices